 Efficiency (E) values of natural gas, heating oil, and propane heating systems typically range from 0.6 to 0.96; for electric resistance heating, use 1.0.
 Heat pumps have an efficiency rating greater than 100%; use 1.6 to 2.4 for air-source heat pumps, and 2.8 to 3.5 for ground-source models.
 To calculate fuel cost for different heating systems, they must be made energy-equivalent.
 The following table provides the Btu content of typical heating system fuels, along with average prices to calculate the price per Btu.

 | Energy Source|| Btu Content||Cost/Unit* ||$/Btu*

 || 103,000 Btu/ccf

 | #2 Fuel Oil

 | * For estimating purposes only; prices may vary

-To fully understand how payback works, it is a good idea to see the concept in action.
+To fully understand how payback works, it's a good idea to see the concept in action.
 Take for example, an increase in roof insulation from R-19 to R-38.
-The facility uses a natural gas furnace that is 88% efficient and the current price for natural gas is $1.20 per ccf.
+The facility uses a natural gas furnace that is 88 percent efficient and the current price for natural gas is $0.90 per ccf.
 The total installation cost of the insulation is 18 cents per square foot.
 The total heating degree days for your location is 6,000.
 By plugging these numbers into the formula, you can obtain the payback: